zhang3333333/cosmos-sdk/README.md

 The Cosmos-SDK is a framework for building blockchain applications in Golang.
 It is being used to build `Gaia`, the first implementation of the Cosmos Hub.

+>**NOTE**: For now, the `gaia` application lives in this repository.
+This means you will find `gaia` code bits in multiple places.
+It is planned for the `gaia` code, along with its documentation, to be moved to a separate repository in the future.

 **WARNING**: The SDK has mostly stabilized, but we are still making some breaking changes.